-0% OF POLITICS STUDENTS ARE IN WORK AND/OR FURTHER STUDY 15 MONTHS AFTER GRADUATION.
+80% OF POLITICS STUDENTS ARE IN WORK AND/OR FURTHER STUDY 15 MONTHS AFTER GRADUATION.
 Discover Uni, 2018-19.

 Fees and funding Your tuition fees, funding your studies, and other costs to consider.
-TUITION FEES UK fees (applies to Channel Islands, Isle of Man and Republic of Ireland) Full-time place, per year £9,250 International fees Full-time place, per year £22,400 Fees are correct for the academic year 2024/25 Tuition fees cover the cost of your teaching and assessment, operating facilities such as libraries, IT equipment, and access to academic and personal support.
-Learn more about tuition fees, funding and student finance.
+TUITION FEES UK fees (applies to Channel Islands, Isle of Man and Republic of Ireland) Full-time place, per year £9,250 Year in industry fee £1,850 Year abroad fee £1,385 International fees Full-time place, per year £22,400 Year abroad fee £11,200 Fees shown are for the academic year 2024/25.
+Please note that the Year Abroad fee also applies to the Year in China.
+Tuition fees cover the cost of your teaching and assessment, operating facilities such as libraries, IT equipment, and access to academic and personal support.
+Learn more about paying for your studies.
 ADDITIONAL COSTS We understand that budgeting for your time at university is important, and we want to make sure you understand any course-related costs that are not covered by your tuition fee.
 This could include buying a laptop, books, or stationery.
 Find out more about the additional study costs that may apply to this course.
 SCHOLARSHIPS AND BURSARIES We offer a range of scholarships and bursaries to provide tuition fee discounts and help with living expenses while at university.
-Check out our Undergraduate Global Advancement Scholarship.
-This offers a tuition fee discount of up to £5,000 for eligible students starting an undergraduate degree from September 2024.
-There's also the Liverpool Bursary which is worth £2,000 per year for eligible students.
-Entry requirements The qualifications and exam results you'll need to apply for this course.
+Check out our Liverpool Bursary, worth up to £2,000 per year for eligible UK students.
+Or for international students, our Undergraduate Global Advancement Scholarship offers a tuition fee discount of up to £5,000 for eligible international students starting an undergraduate degree from September 2024.
+Discover our full range of undergraduate scholarships and bursaries Entry requirements The qualifications and exam results you'll need to apply for this course.
 Your qualification Requirements About our typical entry requirements A levels AAB You may automatically qualify for reduced entry requirements through our contextual offers scheme .
 GCSE GCSE Mathematics at grade 5/C and English at grade 4/C required.
 BTEC Level 3 National Extended Diploma Applications encouraged.
 BTEC applications are encouraged.
 We evaluate each BTEC application on its merits.
 International Baccalaureate 35 points with no category less than 4 Irish Leaving Certificate Н1, Н1, Н2, Н2, Н2, Н3 Scottish Higher/Advanced Higher AAB in Advanced Highers, combinations of Advanced Highers and Scottish Highers are welcome Welsh Baccalaureate Advanced Accepted at Grade A plus AB at A Level Access Pass Access diploma with 45 Level 3 credits graded at Distinction.
 Your qualification Requirements About our typical entry requirements International qualifications Many countries have a different education system to that of the UK, meaning your qualifications may not meet our direct entry requirements.
 Although there is no direct Foundation Certificate route to this course, completing a Foundation Certificate, such as that offered by the University of Liverpool International College , can guarantee you a place on a number of similar courses which may interest you.
-ALTERNATIVE ENTRY REQUIREMENTS - If your qualification isn't listed here, or you're taking a combination of qualifications, contact us for advice Acced 201, and without formal - Aged 20+ and without formal qualifications?
+ALTERNATIVE ENTRY REQUIREMENTS - If your qualification isn't listed here, or you're taking a combination of qualifications, contact us for advice - Aged 20+ and without formal qualifications?
 The one-year Go Higher diploma qualifies you to apply for University of Liverpool arts, humanities and social sciences programmes • Applications from mature students are welcome.

-© University of Liverpool - a member of the Russell Group Generated: 12 Oct 2023, 12:41
+© University of Liverpool - a member of the Russell Group Generated: 28 Mar 2024, 12:45